 The conference is planned in a face-to-face format.

-The conference workshops are part of the regular conference program and you are free to attend and participate in as many workshops as you like.
+The conference workshops are part of the regular conference program and can be attended by all participants.
 You can sign up for workshops when registering for the conference.

 No, the conference dinner is not included in the regular conference fees and has to be paid separately by ticking a box when filling out the registration form.